jamesnet214/wpf-xaml-binding/README.md

 <TextBlock Text="{Binding Source={StaticResource ExamClass}, Path=ExamText}"/>
 ```
-> I never use the Static Property under normal circumstances.
-This is because data that deviates from their own DataContext (objects) could disrupt the flow of WPF applications as a whole and significantly impair readability.
-However it is actively using this method to cross over DataContext (or ViewModel) structure and implement fast tests and functions during concept or development stage.
+> I have never used the Static Property under normal circumstances.
+This is because data that deviates from its own DataContext can disrupt the flow of whole WPF applications and impair readability significantly.
+However, this method is actively used in the development stage to implement fast testing and functions, as well as in the DataContext (or ViewModel).